Strengthen Parliamentary Education and Outreach Centres for Citizen Participation for prevention of electoral violence

 DESCRIPTION

-Effective parliamentary participation is in direct corelation with the level of awareness and education on electoral democracy amongst the general population.
-While on the one hand, the SELECT research identified a growing demand for taking part in parliamentary work and decision making, surveys and polls show a general lack of understanding of how parliament functions.
-Knowledge of how people can take part and how their voting affects the work of parliament are other areas where surveys show low statistics, amongst other[1].
+Effective parliamentary participation is in direct correlation with the level of awareness and education on electoral democracy among the general population.
+While on the one hand, the SELECT research identified a growing demand for taking part in parliamentary work and decision-making, surveys and polls show a general lack of understanding of how parliament functions.
+Knowledge of how people can take part and how their voting affects the work of parliament are among other areas where surveys show low statistics.[1]

 The purpose of parliamentary education is to raise citizens’ awareness about the principles and functions of parliament and parliamentary democracy, promote the openness of parliament and encourage better interaction with citizens.
-Parliamentary education is directly corelated with the state of democracy.
-The primary focus of this type of education are youth meant to grow into informed and active voters.
-Nonetheless, approaches for adults, school children and university students may be developed as well.
-Parliamentary and electoral democracy education is particularly relevant in post-conflict and transitional countries.
+Parliamentary education is directly correlated with the state of democracy.
+The primary focus of this type of education are youths meant to grow into informed and active voters.
+Nonetheless, approaches for adults, schoolchildren and university students may be developed as well.
+Parliamentary and electoral-democracy education is particularly relevant in post-conflict and transitional countries.

-Parliamentary education is set to provide different resources to help bring the parliamentary work closer to citizens and the youth specifically.
+Parliamentary education is set to provide different resources to help bring the parliamentary work closer to citizens and specifically the youth.
 An interactive approach, active lessons, thematic modules, pedagogical toolkits and audiovisual materials may be used to discuss relevant topics, generate debate and work with students in a playful manner.
 The intervention may target the following themes in the context of parliamentary and electoral processes:

 1. What does a parliament do?

-2. How to take part in parliamentary work
+2. How can I take part in parliamentary work?

-3. In what ways can and does parliament take the input of citizens forward
+3. In what ways can and does parliament take the input from citizens forward?

 5. What is digital-ready legislation?

-6. What is the role of parliaments in countering disinformation & hate speech, promoting SDGs and the Just Transition, amongst other areas?
+6. What is the role of parliaments in countering disinformation and hate speech, promoting the SDGs and the just transition, among other areas?

 The following target groups should be considered for parliamentary education centres: